X-Hax/SonicAdventureBlenderIO/documentation/docs/ui/toolbar/tools/export.md

 Common parameters between the model exporters:

-- `Select Mode`: Determines which objects to target.
+- `Limit to`: Filters out objects that don't meet the selected conditions:
-	- `All`: All objects in the current scene will be exported.
+	- `Visible Objects`: Invisible objects will be ignored.
-	- `Visible`: Only the visible object will be exported.
-	- `Selected`: Only the selected objects will be exported.
+	- `Selected Objects`: Objects that are not selected will be ignored.
+	- `Active Collection`: Exports only objects within the active collection.
+	- `Active Scene`: Exports only objects within the active scene (ignored when using `Active Collection`).
 - `Optimize`: Optimize vertex data and get rid of any duplicate.
 	<br/>**WARNING:** This may alter vertex order!
 Do not use for things that morph, like chao models or chao trees.
-- `Automatic Node attributes`: Automatically determines several node attributes on export.
+- `Automatic Node attribute mode`: Automatically determines several node attributes on export.
 [More info here](../../object/node.md).
+	- `None`: Will not automatically evaluate node attributes
+	- `Missing`: Will automatically evaluate node attributes and "add" those to the existing ones
+	- `Override`: Will automatically evaluate node attributes and ignore the previously set ones.
 - `Ensure positive euler angles`: Ensures that all nodes are exported with positive euler angles; E.g. -90° becomes 270°.
 - `Automatic Root`: If the exported objects dont share a common root, a root parent will be created between them.
 - `Force Sort Bones`: Blender orders bones by the order in which they were parented.
 Sometimes its needed to ensure bones get exported in alphabetical order, which this parameter ensures.
 - `Developer Output: Debug Output`: Exports a .json file containing the processable mesh data that would be passed to the external library. **Only for debugging purposes, do not touch unless a developer**

-- `Write Specular`: (**SA2 Only**) Include specular colors in material info.
 - `Flip Vertex colors`: (**SA2 Only**) Flips the channel order of vertex colors (BGRA <-> ARGB).
 Used on chao garden models like trees.

 ### Export \*MDL